merwwki/StudySprint-Planner/README.md

 ## Architecture

 The client (React, built by Vite) is a static site on GitHub Pages.
 It calls an Express API over HTTPS at the URL above; the API is the only thing that talks to PostgreSQL directly, using parameterized queries.
-There's no auth — it's a single-user app, so every request just reads and writes the one shared tasks table.
+The application is designed as a single-user student planner, so it does not include authentication or user accounts.
+The client communicates with an Express API, which handles task data stored in PostgreSQL.

 ## What I would do next

-- Bring in the study-session half of the original idea — right now only assignments are tracked, not study time.
+- Add search and filtering by subject or priority.
 - Recurring tasks, so a weekly reading doesn't need re-adding every week.
 - A "due soon" view, since nothing currently surfaces what's due today versus next month.